michstmatt/Xamarin.Forms-MSU-Cafeteria/README.md

 	```

 Why?
 We need to let our page know the source of all the data bindings we will create.
-While we are at it, set the title of the page to "Todos" by adding the following line of code to the constructor: `Title = "Todos";`.

-8. In `TodoPage.xaml`, update the `ItemsSource` property to `"{Binding Todos}"`.
-This will mean that all the items for our list view will come from the `Todos` property of our binding context, which we just set to a new `TodoViewModel`.
+8. In `CafeteriaPage.xaml`, update the `ItemsSource` property to `"{Binding Cafeterias}"`.
+This will mean that all the items for our list view will come from the `Todos` property of our binding context, which we just set to a new `CafeteriaViewModel`.
 For clarity, this is what your XAML should look like right now.

 		<?xml version="1.0" encoding="UTF-8"?>
 		<ContentPage xmlns="http://xamarin.com/schemas/2014/forms" xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml" x:Class="CafeteriaApplication.CafeteriaPage" Title="Cafeterias">